Implementing Approximate Bayesian Inference using Adaptive Quadrature: the aghq Package: Examples, low dimensions

-The parameters are subject to nonlinear and box constraints: Uniform priors on these ranges are used for \(\Psi,\gamma,\beta\), and a \(\text{Gamma}(1,4.6)\) prior is used for \(\alpha - 3\).
+Uniform priors on these ranges are used for \(\Psi,\gamma,\beta\), and a \(\text{Gamma}(1,4.6)\) prior is used for \(\alpha - 3\).
 We perform quadrature on the transformed scale \(\boldsymbol{\theta}= (\theta_{1},\theta_{2},\theta_{3},\theta_{4})\) with This transformation enhances the spherical symmetry of the posterior and we find it to improve the stability of the optimization and the empirical quality of the \texttt{AGHQ}{} approximation, as suggested by \citet{nayloradaptive}.
-The nonlinear constraints remain, however.
-We perform constrained quasi-newton optimization using the \pkg{ipoptr} package.
-This requires the objective function along with its gradient and Hessian, as well as the Jacobian matrix of the nonlinear constraints.
-These can all be obtained from a single \texttt{TMB} template as follows:
+The nonlinear constraints remain, however, and none of the built-in optimizers provided by \pkg{aghq} handle this.
+For this reason, optimization in this example is performed manually using the much more substantial optimization interface from the \pkg{ipoptr} package \citep{ipopt}, and these results are passed to \texttt{aghq::aghq()}.
+This works as follows: